-Below are the questions we are most often asked when teachers first start to look at the Number Sense Maths programme.
-We have also developed a series of short videos to answer the most frequently asked implementation questions we receive as schools look into the programme in more detail.
-The videos answer these questions and can be accessed via the free membership sign up option.
+Below are the questions we are most often asked when teachers first start to look at Number Sense Maths.
+We have also developed a series of short videos to answer the most frequently asked implementation questions we receive as schools look into the programmes in more detail.
+The videos answer these questions and can be accessed via Teacher Portal via the free membership sign up option.

 We are already using a Far Eastern influenced approach to maths.
 Is this just the same thing?

 In far Eastern countries, like Singapore and China, children start formal schooling in the equivalent of our Year 2.
 Children tend to arrive at school already knowing their addition and subtraction facts and so curriculum resources don’t usually focus on systematic teaching and practice of these.
 If you are using Far Eastern approaches and resources you will notice that there is a lot of focus of understanding the relationships between parts and wholes.
-Number Sense Maths can supplement this teaching by making sure all children are fluent in the facts they need to use in class.
+The Number Facts Fluency Programme can supplement this teaching by making sure all children are fluent in the facts they need to use in class.

 Are addition and subtraction facts the same thing as number bonds?